ramazankali/TestNGSampleSelenium/Readme.txt

 - I prepared the framework for cross browser testing by entering parameter to xml file It works fine in chrome but i guess some locators had to be located in a different manner so it can work for all browsers like firefox.

-  I did not have time for this.
-  Hope it works...